 By analyzing data on lunar craters provided by the Diviner instrument aboard the Lunar Reconnaissance Orbiter, scientists have made a fascinating discovery about the history of impacts on both the Earth and the Moon.
 Watch this video to learn more.

 Proving that fewer craters meant fewer impacts—rather than loss through erosion—posed a formidable challenge.
-Yet the scientists found strong supporting evidence for their findings through a collaboration with Thomas Gernon, an Earth scientist based at the University of Southampton in England who works on a terrestrial feature called kimberlite pipes.
+Yet the scientists found strong supporting evidence for their findings through collaboration with Thomas Gernon, an Earth scientist based at the University of Southampton in England who works on a terrestrial feature called kimberlite pipes.

 These underground pipes are long-extinct volcanoes that stretch, in a carrot shape, a couple of kilometers below the surface.
 Scientists know a lot about the ages and rate of erosion of kimberlite pipes because they are widely mined for diamonds.
 They also are located on some of the least eroded regions of Earth, the same places we find preserved impact craters.

-Gernon showed that kimberlite pipes formed since about 650 million years ago had not experienced much erosion, indicating that the large impact craters younger than this on stable terrains must also be intact.
+Gernon showed that kimberlite pipes formed about 650 million years ago had not experienced much erosion, indicating that the large impact craters younger than this on stable terrains must also be intact.
 “So that’s how we know those craters represent a near-complete record,” Ghent said.

 Ghent’s team, which also included Southwest Research Institute planetary astronomer Alex Parker, wasn’t the first to propose that the rate of asteroid strikes to Earth has fluctuated over the past billion years.
 But it was the first to show it statistically and to quantify the rate.
 Now the team’s technique can be used to study the surfaces of other planets to find out if they might also show more impacts.

-The team’s findings related to Earth, meanwhile, may have implications for the history of life, which is punctuated by extinction events and rapid evolution of new species.
+The team’s findings related to Earth, meanwhile, may have implications for the history of life, which is punctuated by extinction events and the rapid evolution of new species.
 Though the forces driving these events are complicated and may include other geologic causes, such as large volcanic eruptions, combined with biological factors, the team points out that asteroid impacts have surely played a role in this ongoing saga.
 The question is whether the predicted change in asteroid impacts can be directly linked to events that occurred long ago on Earth.